naihloan/ramoneando/flow.md

 The total amount of runners moving through any space seem to be an independent flow from the rest of city's circulation.
 This is true in the sense that green spaces are mainly designed for leisure and as out-of-traffic zones.
 On another hand, yet, it is not quite true that runners are independent from other flows because car-traffic and other types of non-running traffic intercept the runners way and, hence, make them stop: breaking runners' momentum[^1].
-Runnners, just as all others, depend on getting path available as they go.
+Runners, just as all others, depend on getting path available as they go.
 This has two major implications:

 [^1]: Ettema, Dick.
 "Runnable Cities.
 How Does the Running Environment Influence Perceived Attractiveness, Restorativeness, and Running Frequency?" _Environment and Behaviour_.
 Pp. 1-21.
 2015.
 P. 17.

 - To move through the city there needs to be paths to begin with

 ## The need for paths to circulate in
-This has a huge dimension in which nonhumans get into play.
+This has a huge dimension in which non-humans get into play.
 For each space that is used in the city one could follow a science studies method: to determinate all the objects and people that came into action to deliver a single object.
 The generic city as a civilized construction has always a setter of layers upon which it has been built: be it an arid, or rocky, or damp or even forest-like, or any kind of environment there are ways of setting in.
-Humans have customized spaces for millennia.
+Humans have customized spaces for milennia.
 Only the past couple of centuries, at the most, have taken into account the use of delimited areas of public space for new purposes such as leisure.

 - No two objects/people can be at the same in the same place